-The standard meeting time for psychotherapy is 50 minutes.
-It is up to you, however, to determine the length of time of your sessions.
+The standard meeting time for psychotherapy sessions are 50 minutes.
+This allows time in between clients.
+It is up to you, however, to determine the length of time of your sessions and the fee will reflect the time change.
 Requests to change the 50-minute session needs to be discussed with the therapist in order for time to be scheduled in advance.